VebjornHal/huggingface-diffusion-library-testing/README.md

 ```

-WHen the cluster is done generating we have to resync back with the command:
+When the cluster is done generating we have to resync back with the command:

 ```shell